deolipankaj/3D_Computer_Vision_TU_KL/README.md

 This repository is divided into various folders in which individual topic has been explained in detail.
 Every week the repository will be updated with new content.

-To follow-up with the course foloow the sequence:
+To follow-up with the course follow the sequence:

 1. Introduction
+2. Calibration
+3. Homography